panda-re/panda_studio/docs/DEVELOPMENT_GUIDE.md

 * Progress Bars
     * Currently, there is no way to view image file upload or recording creation progress in the frontend, there is just a loading screen that disappears once the process is complete or errors.
 Adding in a way to view the progress could be very helpful to users.
 * Timeout parameter
+    * A timeout parameter will keep an incorrectly configured container from running infinitely

 ### Low Priority Items